Capstone-SafeCode/Documentations/Non-technical.md

 Safe code is a SaaS web application that detects vulnerabilities in source code sent by the user in `.zip` format.
 Weaknesses are displayed, along with advice on how to resolve them and the sources of the detections.

 ## Vocabulary
-- `Vulnerability` → A weakness in a system or a code that can be exploited to compromise its security or functionality
+- `Vulnerability` → A weakness in a system or a code that can be exploited to compromise its security or functionality.
-- `CWE (Common Weakness Enumeration)` → A standardized list of software and hardware weakness types used for identifying and categorizing vulnerabilities
+- `CWE (Common Weakness Enumeration)` → A standardized list of software and hardware weakness types used for identifying and categorizing vulnerabilities.
-- `CVSS (Common Vulnerability Scoring System)` → A framework (tool) for rating the severity of security vulnerabilities (CWE) based on defined metrics
+- `CVSS (Common Vulnerability Scoring System)` → A framework (tool) for rating the severity of security vulnerabilities (CWE) based on defined metrics.

 ## Current functionalities
 - Secure connection